frescobaldi/quickly/docs/source/features.rst

     "music = { f c' d' bes c' }"

 Only the second and third note are transposed.
-The function :func:`transpose` operates on a parce Document, while :func:`transpose_node` operates directly on a DOM node.
+The function :func:`transpose` operates directly on a DOM node, while :func:`transpose_doc` operates on a :class:`parce.Document`.

 Convert pitches to and from relative notation